allertbijleveld/AOR-Waddensea/README.md

 # Data Repository: Abundance, Biomass and Occupancy for 16 macrozoobenthos species in the Dutch Wadden Sea sampled between 2008 and 2015

 ## Original publication
-This repository contains the data for the paper: Bijleveld, AI et al. (in review) XXX Scientific Reports, DOI: xxx.
+This repository contains data for the paper: Bijleveld et al. (in review) Presence-absence of marine macrozoobenthos does not generally predict abundance and biomass.
+Scientific Reports, DOI: xxx.

 ## Citation
 Please cite the original publication when using this data